 Launched in 2017, ACICIS’ Creative Arts and Design Professional Practicum (CADPP) exposes students to the vibrancy of contemporary Indonesian arts and cultural production, combining academic elements with hands-on practical creative production experience.

-Running from early January to mid-February each year, the CADPP is a six-week intensive academic and vocational study program in Indonesia for high-achieving upper undergraduate Australian and international students.
+Running from early January to mid-February each year, the CADPP is a six-week intensive academic and vocational study program in Indonesia for undergraduate and postgraduate Australian and international students.